PXL-IT-NET/Guts-DotNetAdvanced-22-23/Chapter8_EF/README.md

 ![Internships App](images/MainWindow_WithStudents.png)

-When a student is added in the list on the right, this student can be removed by clikcing the 'Remove Student' button.
+When a student is added in the list on the right, this student can be removed by clicking the 'Remove Student' button.
 When the student is removed from the list, the student will again be visible in de combobox (he will be a student without a supervisor again).

 ### Domain